isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2438.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Subscription or Leasing
+N.A.

 ### Support Level
-Up to 70% for SMEs <br>
+Up to  for SMEs <br>
-Up to 50% for non-SMEs
+Up to Subscription or Leasing for non-SMEs

 ### Things to Note
- - Add up to 10 centres for each application.

-- Subject to internal funding caps.
+N.A.

 ### Contact Information
-Web URL: WWW.HAVENCE.COM.SG <br>Contact Hotline: 90067620 <br>Contact Email: ENQUIRIES@HAVENCE.COM.SG <br>
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.